Divorce Lawyers in Kamloops

 Divorce is the formal termination of a marriage, and is distinct from separation.
 In order to separate, one spouse must simply advise the other that he or she wants to permanently end the relationship.
 A divorce in Kamloops requires a formal order from the Supreme Court of British Columbia.
 If you want to permanently end a marriage, it is important to obtain a divorce.
 Until you obtain a divorce, you cannot remarry, and your former spouse will have the right to file court applications against your property and your estate.
 Many legal rights in family law do not begin to expire until after a divorce is granted.

-How long a divorce takes depends on many factors such as the parties involved, how complicated assets are to divide, whether children are involved.
+How long a divorce takes depends on many factors such as the parties involved, how complicated assets are to divide, and whether children are involved.
 Costs will also depend on how long the process takes as well as things such as how much paperwork must be filed, court fees, and lawyer fees.
 For a more detailed idea of what costs to expect, please consult with one of our lawyers at Soll & Company.

 It is important to seek legal counsel in the form of a lawyer right away so that you know what your rights are, what is legally expected of you, and to ensure the process goes as smoothly as possible.
 Our empathetic divorce lawyers in Kamloops will help in negotiating the differences between two parties in the most appropriate way.
 At Soll & Company, we completely understand the difficulty of the situation for both parties, which is why we carry out our work with care and compassion.

 A divorce can only be obtained in British Columbia in one of the following circumstances: